When is the Cheapest Time to Fly to Warsaw?

 Don't Forget Before you Fly

-As a British citizen, you do not need to obtain a visa to visit Poland.
+British passport holders don’t need a visa to travel to any country in the EU – you can stay for up to 90 days within a 180-day period.
+You just need to make sure that your passport has at least six months validity left, on the day you travel.
 This may not be true of non-UK nationals residing in the UK, so be sure to check this with the Polish Embassy before you leave.
 The official currency of Poland is the Polish zloty, which is best to obtain before you arrive or from your hotel in Poland to avoid being overcharged.